 Know that your vulnerability can be your strength

-Often we think that you can earn respect by never showing weakness.
-We try to hide mistakes and cover fear.
+Often we think that you can earn respect by never showing weakness

 People will forgive you and even try to help you if you’re honest about a mistake.

 What makes people angry or disappointed in you is when you do things to avoid telling the truth.

 When you’re feeling scared, hurt, or humiliated, but you’re still in cover-up mode because you’re afraid of losing another person’s respect, here’s what happens: You don’t feel understood because they can’t understand you.
 They don’t have a clue about what’s going on with you.

-The person whose respect you’re worried about losing (a parent, a boss, a partner) can’t mirror your distress and understand it.
-Instead, the person will mirror the attitude you’re using to mask your distress.
-If you’re using anger to cover up fear, you’ll get angry in return.
+The person whose respect you’re worried about losing (a parent, a boss, a partner) can’t mirror your distress and understand it

 When you become vulnerable and find the courage to say, “I’m afraid” or “I don’t know how to go through this”, the other person will mirror your true feelings.

 The person will know how bad you feel.
-As a result, the individual will want to help you get rid of the pain.
+As a result, he/she will want to help you get rid of the pain.